codeforsanjose/codeforsanjose.github.io/README.md

 * SEO and RSS feed

 ## How to Contribute
 Check the issues for bugs, features, or issues to contribute to.
-Join the #website channel on our [Slack channel](https://slackin-c4sj.herokuapp.com/). f
+Join the #website channel on our [Slack channel](https://slackin-c4sj.herokuapp.com/).